STATISTICS

 - the best measure for irregular or skewed distribution.

-- Always real value since it does not fall on zero.
+- It is always real value since it does not fall on zero.

 - Simple to approximate by observation especially when the number of cases is small.